awslabs/aws-service-catalog-factory/docs/source/factory/building_your_pipelines.rst

         Distributor: central-it-team
         SupportDescription: Contact us on Chime for help #central-it-team

-Rather than specifying your ``Versions`` section for the component/product, you can specify it in a specifications file within a directory structure which matches the flow of the manifest file.
+Rather than specifying your ``Versions`` section for the component/product, you can specify it in a specifications file within a directory structure which matches the flow of the manifest file using the following syntax:

+  - ``/portfolios/<name_of_manifest_without.yaml>/Portfolios/<DisplayName_of_portfolio>/Products/<name_of_product>/Versions``

+  .. note:: You can alternatively use 'Components' instead of 'Products'

 **For example:**